 #2 Use appealing videos and images

 ‘Experience economists’ are searching for authentic moments and like to be inspired.
 Let them taste from the travel experiences you offer by showing them beautiful images and videos.
 If millennials love your content, they are more likely to engage with your brand.
 Watch out, don’t use only static pictures of destinations, but work with more dynamic images that tell a unique story.

 #3 Make your content share-worthy and easily sharable

 As we said in the introduction, millennials are grateful, loyal and valuable customers.
 Once they are a fan of your brand, they don’t usually mind becoming an ambassador.
 Encourage them to share their travel experiences on social media by making your content easily sharable and share-worthy and/or by introducing a compelling hashtag.
 Others will get inspired by their testimonials and will be influenced to enjoy the same trusted and authentic experience.

 Millennials are using multiple devices and more than one channel.
 Still, they like a brand to be consistent and present during their whole journey.
 Build ad funnels to connect with potential customers every step of their journey.

-#5 Make travelling more personalized, faster and easier
+#5 Make traveling more personalized, faster and easier

 Millennials don’t want old brochures and visiting travel agents.
-They want testimonial videos, travel ideas, reviews and helpful articles.
-They want content that fits their interests and want it online, on every channel they use.
+They want testimonial videos, travel ideas, reviews, and helpful articles.
+They want content that fits their interests and wants it online, on every channel they use.

-The traditional marketing funnel to connect with potential travellers has become irrelevant for this new wave of travellers.
+The traditional marketing funnel to connect with potential travelers has become irrelevant for this new wave of travelers.
 Travel marketing for millennials requires a marketing strategy that focuses on strong photography, helpful content, a multi-channel approach and a unique voice for every interest and age group.